Thursday, October 17, 2024

 We always knew that for the 10 year anniversary, it would either be something epic or something familiar.
 Ten years is a big one.
 A milestone.

 Epic would have been Mt.
 Elbert, the highest mountain in Colorado.
-It's not a technical hike - well marked and easy to follow walking trail - but it's long with a lot of elevation gain.
+It's not a technical hike - a well marked and easy to follow walking trail - but it's long with a lot of elevation gain.
 The mountains we have done in prior years have averaged about 3000' of elevation gain and 7-8 miles round trip.
 Elbert is a 4500' climb over almost 10 miles.

 It's a lot.
 Doable, but a lot.